Women in 1940s Spain: Women's rights and feminism

-Abortion
+Abortion and contraception

 Eugenics in Spain in the late 1930s and through to the 1940s was not based on race, but instead on people's political alignment with the regime.
 Ricardo Campos said, "the racial question during the Franco era is complex."
 He went on to say, "despite the similarities of the Franco regime with the Italian and German fascism and the interest that the eugenics provoked, the strong Catholicism of the regime prevented its defense of the eugenic policies that were practiced in the Nazi Germany."
 Campos went on to say, "it was very difficult to racialize the Spanish population biologically because of the mixture that had been produced historically."
 Vallejo-Nágera in his 1937 work, "Eugenics of the Hispanicity and Regeneration of the Race" defined Hispanicness around spirituality and religion.
 The goal was the"strengthening psychologically" of the phenotype.
-Because Catholicism was opposed to negative eugenics, the only way to fight the degradation was through repression of abortion, euthanasia and contraception.
+Because Catholicism was opposed to negative eugenics, the only way to impose eugenic policies was through repression of abortion, euthanasia and contraception.
 Doctors in Francoist Spain had two roles: to be moral protectors of Spanish reproduction and to provide science based medical services.
 This put male doctors in charge of women's birth control.
-When medical doctors in the Second Republic and early Francoist period defended birth control, it was on the eugenics grounds that it protected the health of both women and children, especially as it related to the spread of genetic disease and the spread of tuberculosis and sexually transmitted diseases.
+When medical doctors in the Second Republic and early Francoist period defended birth control, it was on the eugenics grounds that it protected the health of both women and children as it curbed the spread of genetic disease and tuberculosis and sexually transmitted diseases.

 Women could and did go to prison for having abortions.
 During the 1940s in Almería, 9% of female prisoners were there because they had abortions, had committed infanticide or abandoned their children.
 This compared to 20.45% who were in prison for sexual offenses that mostly included prostitution, and 4.9% who were in prison for crimes against authority.
 The remaining prisoners were there for other offenses, like coercion, crimes against religion, weapons possession or having a false identity.